AmoghThoutu-56/AI_Projects/AI_performance_dashboard/chatbot-client/src/README.txt

 'ChatWindow.jsx' is responsible for rendering all chat messages in a scrollable container.

  Message object structure:
 - role: either "user" or "bot"
 - content: text of the message

+Implemented a button to scroll to the bottom of the chat messages
+- the chatwindow is structured in such a way that the scroll button is contained in the chatwindow but doesn't scroll with the messages

 # File 'InputBox.jsx'